-Cootehill Tourism Development

-Objectives

-It is a policy objective of Cavan

-County Council to:

-Support the provision of new and upgraded tourist accommodation.

-Encourage sustainable and suitable tourism related development.
+Cootehill Tour rism Development Objectives It is a policy o It is a policy objective of Cavan County Council to: CT 01 Support the provision of new and upgraded tourist accommodation.
+CT 02 Encourage sustainable and suitable tourism related development.
 CT 03 Support the angling industry to continue to supply the necessary infrastructure and services for anglers locally.

-Work with the tourism trade locally to ensure a coordinated and collaborative approach to tourism signage, promotion and infrastructure.
+CT 04 Work with tourism trade locally to ensure a coordinated and collaborative approach to tourism signage, promotion and infrastructure.
 CT 05 Support the upgrading of the heritage town trail signage.
 CT 06 Encourage and support the delivery of tourist services.

-Cootehill Tourism Development

-Objectives

-It is a policy objective of Cavan

-County Council to:

 CT 07 Explore options for increasing the local walking and cycle trails network.
 CT 08 Harness the potential of the Dromore River for outdoor recreation.

-CT 09 Support festivals and events that have the potential to create bed nights in the area
+CT 09 Support festivals and events that have the potential to create bed nights in the area.
 CT 10 Engage with agencies and community groups in the area that support and contribute to tourism e.g. Fáilte Ireland, Coillte, Cootehill Chamber of Commerce, Happy Feet Walking Club, Tidy Towns, Inland Fisheries Ireland.

-Protect and support the development of the Ballybay to Cootehill to Cavan Railway Greenway for the provision of a future greenway.
+CT 11 Protect and support the development of the Ballybay to Cootehill to Cavan Railway Greenway for the provision of a future greenway.

 Cootehill provides an attractive place to live, rich in natural beauty and amenity.
 Opportunity exists to accommodate the future needs of the town in a consolidated fashion, which will assist in the delivery of sustainable communities comprising of a mix of housing types, densities and tenure.
-An emphasis is therefore placed on building communities with a high standard of design, around the principles of place-making, green infrastructure, permeability and connectivity alongside the integration of community and recreational facilities.
+An emphasis is therefore placed on building communities with a high standard of design, around the principles of placemaking, green infrastructure, permeability and connectivity alongside the integration of community and recreational facilities.